Give by Going

 Money isn’t everything

-Building strong communities requires vision, commitment, resources, and time.
-Experience has shown us how easy it is to overestimate the role of resources—especially financial ones—in that equation.
+Building strong communities takes resources, but it also takes vision, commitment, and time.
+It’s easy to overestimate the role of resources—especially financial ones—in the equation.

-Without relationships, trust, and follow-through, though, the gains are fleeting.
+Money matters, but without relationships, trust, and follow-through, the gains are fleeting.

 We’ve seen large investments disappear without changing anything.
 We’ve also seen small, consistent efforts reshape how people live and work.